JustinDFuller/justindfuller.com/content/posts/2022-07-28_better_arguments.md

 draft: true
 ---

+Through the high living room windows, I notice the last light of the sun dipping under the trees behind my house.
+The television plays a country band at the Grand Ole Opry, quietly to avoid waking the children.
+My parents sit on the couch, tired from a night watching my three young kids.
+I sit cross-legged on the rug, listening as they describe the night, the highs and lows of the kids' behavior.

+"Your mom and I saw a movie last night", my dad switches the topic, "about the election."

+---

-In the book [Theaetetus](https://amzn.to/3BfyJTl), Socrates attempts to reason about a fundamental question of philosophy: What is knowledge?
+Over two thousand years ago, depicted in Plato's [Theaetetus](https://amzn.to/3BfyJTl), Socrates lounges in a Palaestra, an ancient greek wrestling school.
+He's chatting with his friend Theodorus, explaining that he needs help understanding a fundamental question of philosophy: What is knowledge?

-Socrates addresses the idea of another philosopher, Protagoras, who claims, "Man is the measure of all things" and, "What seems to a man, is to him."
+Eventually, after some discussion, Socrates addresses the idea of another philosopher, Protagoras, who claims, "Man is the measure of all things" and, "What seems to a man, is to him."
 Meaning knowledge is relative to each person.

 <!--more-->